railwayapp/docs/src/docs/maturity/use-cases.md

 Private networking bandwidth is un-metered.

-We intend to provide static IPs and advanced traffic-shaping controls within Railway in the future.
+We intend to provide advanced traffic-shaping controls within Railway in the future.

 ### Service Level Objectives